-Condensation, or small droplets of water forming on your air ducts, may not seem like a big deal.
+Air duct condensation, or air conditioning ducts condensation, are small droplets of water forming on your air ductwork and may not seem like a big deal.
 What’s the harm of a little water?
 Unfortunately, over time, these little bits of water will build up and start to stain anything near it, including drywall, carpets, and ceilings.

 Unsightly stains are just the beginning.
 When the water gets into your air conditioner or furnace it can cause damage.
-If there is enough water, and if the condensation is left unresolved for long enough, it can even cause structural damage to your home by wearing away wooden supports.
-Condensation can also cause mold and mildew growth, resulting in damage and foul odors throughout your home.
+If there is enough water, and if the air duct condensation is left unresolved for long enough, it can even cause structural damage to your home by wearing away wooden supports.
+Air conditioning ducts condensation can also cause mold and mildew growth, resulting in damage and foul odors throughout your home.

 When there is a big difference between the temperature in the air and the temperature in the air ducts, condensation can naturally occur.
 This is more likely if your home has a lot of humidity.
 You can run a dehumidifier to reduce it, but this might be uncomfortable depending on what kind of humidity conditions you have.
 Otherwise, insulating your air ducts can get rid of the problem if it is just the result of a temperature difference.